bruce-hill/tomo/docs/text.md

 ## `find_all`

 **Description:**
-Finds all occurrences of a pattern in the given text.
+Finds all occurrences of a [pattern](patterns.md) in the given text.
-See: [Patterns](#Patterns) for more information on patterns.

 **Signature:**
 ```tomo